 E&O Insurance Claim Example

 The agent takes down all of the pertinent information about the vehicle and notifies the insured that he will add the vehicle to the existing policy.

-The agent hangs up the phone then immediately gets 5 more phone calls, one of which is a large claim the agent needs to work on immediately.
+The agent hangs up the phone then immediately receives five more phone calls, one of which is a large claim the agent needs to work on immediately.

-Five weeks pass and the agent gets a call from the insured that has had an accident and totaled his new car.
+Five weeks pass and the agent gets a call from the insured, notifying him that he had an accident and totaled his new car.

 In this case, the insurance agent would be liable for the damages to the vehicle because he failed to secure coverage for that vehicle.

-Subject to an insurance deductible; the E&O policy would reimburse the insured (or more likely the loss payee) for the financial damages that resulted from there being no coverage in place.
+Subject to an insurance deductible; the E&O policy would reimburse the insured (or more likely the loss payee if the vehicle is leased/loaned) for the financial damages that resulted from there being no coverage in place.